joywin2003/web-dev/README.md

 ### Project 1: Drum kit
 The Drum Kit project is a fun and interactive web application built using JavaScript that allows users to play various musical instruments by simply pressing the corresponding keys on their keyboard.

+### Project 2: Dice game
+The Dice Game project is a web-based game developed using HTML, CSS, and JavaScript that allows two players to compete against each other by rolling dice and trying to achieve the highest score.